Plan your Wi-Fi network with NetSpot Wi-Fi site survey tool

 WiFi Network Security and Safety

 The manual real-time site survey will show you how accurate your predictive survey was within the architectural and RF environments.
-With all this data combined you have all tools to design a better WiFi network that will meet and exceed the expectations.
+With all this data combined, you have all the information to design a better WiFi network that will meet and exceed expectations.
+If you're looking for specialized tools to facilitate this process, check out our list of the top WiFi site survey software currently available.

 Keep the following tips in mind when performing a manual site survey: